temikfart/temikfart/CV/README.md

 Feel free to use and modify this CV template for your own purposes.
 However, please give credit to the original template creator, LianTze Lim, if you distribute or share your modified version.
+Do it under the conditions of the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt).

 ## Contact Me